duesee/imap-codec/fuzz/README.md

 rustup override unset
 ```

-as imap-proto-server should work with stable.
+as imap-codec should work with stable.

 ## Run the fuzzing process